Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 ##Binary Search
 Suppose you’re searching for a person in the phone book (what an old-fashioned sentence!).
 Their name starts with K.

-Would you start at the beginning or would you jump to the middle?
+Would you start at the beginning or would you jump to the middle?<br>
-    Facebook login:
+    *Facebook login: <br>
-        -Search username database.
+        *Search username database.<br>
-        -Your name is karlmegeddon
+        *Your name is karlmegeddon<br>
-    How would you solve these search problems: binary search
+    *How would you solve these search problems? binary search

 -
 -